 As Fig. 24.1 shows, stellar Li/H measurements are inconsistent with the CMB (and D/H), given the error budgets we have quoted.
-Recent updates in nuclear cross sections and stellar abundance systematics increase the discrepancy to over $5\sigma$ , depending on the stellar abundance analysis adopted [14].
+Recent updates in nuclear cross sections and stellar abundance systematics increase the discrepancy to over 5σ , depending on the stellar abundance analysis adopted [14].

 The question then becomes pressing as to whether this mismatch comes from systematic errors in the observed abundances, and/or uncertainties in stellar astrophysics or nuclear inputs, or whether there might be new physics at work [9].
-Nuclear inputs (cross sections) for BBN reactions are constrained by extensive laboratory measurements; to increase Be destruction requires enhancement of otherwise subdominant processes that can be attained by missed resonances in a few reactions such as Be(d, p)2 $\alpha$ if the compound nuclear state properties are particularly favorable [84].
-However, experimental searches have now closed off these cases [85], making a "nuclear fix" increasingly unlikely.
+Nuclear inputs (cross sections) for BBN reactions are constrained by extensive laboratory measurements; to increase 7Be destruction requires enhancement of otherwise subdominant processes that can be attained by missed resonances in a few reactions such as ${}^{7}\text{Be}(d, p)2\alpha$ if the compound nuclear state properties are particularly favorable [91].
+However, experimental searches have now closed off these possibilities [92], making a "nuclear fix" increasingly unlikely.

 Another conventional means to solve the lithium problem is by in situ destruction over the long lifetimes of the host halo stars.
 Stellar depletion mechanisms include diffusion, rotationally induced mixing, or pre-main-sequence depletion.
-These effects certainly occur, but to reduce lithium to the required levels generally requires some ad hoc mechanism and fine tuning of the initial stellar parameters [70,67,86].
-A putative signature of diffusion has been reported for the globular clusters NGC 6397 and NGC 6752, where the 'turnoff' stars exhibit slightly lower (by ~ 0.1 dex) abundances of Fe II, Ti II, Sc II, Ca I and Mg I, than in more evolved stars [69,87].
+These effects certainly occur, but to reduce lithium to the required levels generally requires some ad hoc mechanism and fine tuning of the initial stellar parameters [73, 74, 93].
+A putative signature of diffusion has been reported for the globular clusters NGC 6397 and NGC 6752, where the "turnoff" stars exhibit slightly lower (by a factor ~ 1.3) abundances of Fe II, Ti II, Sc II, Ca I and Mg I, than in more evolved stars [76,94].
 General features of diffusive models are a dispersion in the Li abundances and a pronounced downturn in the Li abundances at the hot end of the Li plateau.
-Some extra turbulence needs to be invoked to limit diffusion in the hotter stars and to restore uniform Li abundance along the Spite plateau [86].
-In the framework of these models (and also assuming identical initial stellar rotation) depletion by at most a factor ~ 1.8 is conceivable [69,87].
+Some extra turbulence needs to be invoked to limit diffusion in the hotter stars and to restore uniform Li abundance along the Spite plateau [93].
+In the framework of these models (and also assuming identical initial stellar rotation) depletion by at most a factor ~ 1.8 is conceivable [76, 94].

 As nuclear and astrophysical solutions to the lithium problem become increasingly constrained (even if difficult to rule out definitively), the possibility of new physics arises.
-Nucleosynthesis models in which the baryon-to-photon ratio is inhomogeneous can alter abundances for a given $\eta{\text{BBN}}$ , but will overproduce Li [88].
-Entropy generation by some non-standard process could have decreased $\eta$ between the BBN era and CMB decoupling, however the lack of spectral distortions in the CMB rules out any significant energy injection upto a redshift $z \sim 10^7$ [89].
+Nucleosynthesis models in which the baryon-to-photon ratio is inhomogeneous can alter abundances for a given η{BBN} , but will overproduce 7Li [95].
+Entropy generation by some non-standard process could have decreased η between the BBN era and CMB decoupling, however the lack of spectral distortions in the CMB rules out any significant energy injection upto a redshift $z \sim 10^7$ [96].
 The most intriguing resolution of the lithium problem thus involves new physics during BBN [7-9].

 We summarize the general features of such solutions here, and later consider examples in the context of specific particle physics models.
-Many proposed solutions introduce perturbations to light-element formation during BBN; while all element abundances may suffer perturbations, the interplay of Li and D is often the most important i.e. observations of D often provide the strongest constraints on the allowed perturbations to Li.
-In this connection it is important to note that the new, very precise determination of D/H [37] will significantly constrain the ability of such models to ameliorate or solve the lithium problem.
+Many proposed solutions introduce perturbations to light-element formation during BBN; while all element abundances may suffer perturbations, the interplay of 7Li and D is often the most important i.e. observations of D often provide the strongest constraints on the allowed perturbations to 7Li.
+In this connection it is important to note that the new, very precise determination of D/H [39] will significantly constrain the ability of such models to ameliorate or solve the lithium problem.